Skip to content

 Episode 2: Beyond the Marketing Veil 2025: Evaluating J. Lohr Chardonnay with ADVINTAGE® White

 In our previous episode, we embarked on a journey to demystify the often-exaggerated world of wine marketing, contrasting the flowery language of tasting notes with the objective reality of sensory science.
-We introduced ADVINTAGE®, a revolutionary tool designed not to change wine, but to unlock its fullest potential.
+We introduced ADVINTAGE®, a Precision Enological Technology designed not to change wine, but to unlock its fullest potential.

 The J. Lohr Legacy: A Californian Pioneer